MoHoushmand/mo/_notes.md

 - This site is in its infancy and under development, mostly in English but some minor parts of it is in Norwegian at the moment for courses tutoring in **Fluid Art** at [tegenskole.no](http://www.tegneskole.no/) <br>
 - The rest is a combination of experience, educations and project in the realm Art, Applied Behavioral Analysis, Data Science and Computational with Applied Mathematics, Mechanics, Numerical Phuysics and some sub fields of Artificial Intelligence.
 - In my attempt to grasp the fundamentals of Quantum Computing, Quantum Computers and Quantum Machine Learning I have literally been taken thousand of pages of notes, codes and other recourses wher I have worked through tons of exercises.
 All that will be the heart of what I want to share with the readers in this jupyterbook format that enables flexibility to build a more instructively, interactive and visually appealing book at a later stage to make it easier to grasp for others who want to learn more about these subjects so you don't suffer as much as I did due to the complexity and hardness of it.
-- However, I have to painfully admit that this is not an easy to read or grasp subject, and you will no matter patiently work hard to fascilitate the subjects to be sufficiently matured.
-To cliche; The more regularly you work through exercises and read other resources the faster and heavier you will comprehend.
+- However, I also have to painfully admit that this is not an easy to read or grasp subject, and you will no matter patiently work hard to fascilitate the subjects to be sufficiently matured.
+To cliche; The more regularly you work through exercises, read other resources, visualize, mindmap, mnnomics and use all your senses to try understand comprehend, your imagination the faster and heavier you will comprehend.
 - in Norwegian that is in the process of being translated to English.
 Any errors, typos or any shape of improvements are more than highly appreciated! <br>